adam-stegienko/Kubernetes-Demo-App/README.md

 #### 10. Run command to obtain the ingress's public IP address and attach it to your DNS host name.

 `kubectl get svc --namespace=ingress-nginx ingress-nginx-controller -ojsonpath='{.status.loadBalancer.ingress[].ip}{"\n"}'`

-App should be working on port 443 (HTTPs) now.
-Open https://adam2cowsay.hopto.org to browse it!